-III.2.37. [last update 16 December 2022] A registered market participant would like to report its non-standard contracts.
-Does this entity need to register as an RRM and fulfil all criteria concerned in order to be able to report its contracts: (a) for itself and (b) on behalf of its counterparties?
+3.2.37.
+A registered market participant would like to report its non-standard contracts.
+Does this entity need to register as an RRM and fulfil all criteria concerned in order to be able to report its contracts: (a) for itself and (b) on behalf of its counterparties? [last update 12 March 2025]

-If a market participant intends to report directly its non-standard contracts (for selfreporting purposes and/or to offer reporting services to others), it should indicate this in the electronic registration form when registering as a market participant with the competent NRA (Section 5 of the registration form 'Intention to become a Reporting Entity').
-The RRM registration process will then begin directly from there.
-The market participant is required to fulfil all criteria for the RRM as specified in the RRM Requirements document, and by becoming an RRM it will be subject to the application of REMIT fees in accordance with the Commission Decision (EU) 2020/2152 (REMIT Fee Decision)22.
+If a market participant wants to report directly its non-standard contracts (for self-reporting purposes and/or to offer reporting services to others), it should indicate this in the electronic registration form when registering as a market participant with the competent NRA (Section 5 of the registration form 'Intention to become a Reporting Entity') and initiate the RRM authorisation process.
+Please note that the authorisation of RRMs is outlined in Article 9a of REMIT and further details on the authorisation process and requirements on RRMs are expected to be introduced in a Commission delegated act by 8 May 2025.